Missouri Court Records

 The judges then hear the oral arguments of lawyers from both parties and ask the necessary questions.
 Note that juries are witnesses and are not permitted in a Court of Appeal.
 Cases are heard only by Judges who will make the decisions.

-Most times, the decision of the Court of Appeals is finally, only in rare cases are they further referred to the Supreme Court to make the final decisions written as opinions.
+Most times, the decision of the Court of Appeals is final.
+Only in rare cases are they further referred to the Supreme Court to make the final decisions written as opinions.

 Local courts